 Spending an average of 3 hours of training with each client, Joy recalls an experience with one client who saw her face on Zoom for the first time.
 “That was a real feel-good moment.
 And I hope there are more moments like that when more Seniors are getting on Zoom.
 I like working for Felton because everyone is very supportive.
 My vision is that we have a multi-generational community supporting older adults, allowing them the attention they deserve.”

 In her spare time, Joy doesn’t stray far from the computer.
 She’s an avid gamer and loves chatting with her friends online.
 And while she doesn’t consider herself a ‘tech person’, Joy says her love of learning and discovering new things is something she hopes to carry with her throughout life.

-For more information about Felton’s new Tech Squad Program, please contact Joy Zhan at firstname.lastname@example.org or call 415-200-6536.
+For more information about Felton’s new Tech Squad Program, please contact a Tech Squad team member at firstname.lastname@example.org.

 About Felton Institute: Founded in 1889, Felton Institute responds to human needs by providing cutting edge, evidence-based mental health and social services that transform lives.
 Felton Institute is a tax-exempt organization registered 501(c)(3) nonprofit under EIN 94-1156530.

 Offering more than 50 acclaimed and honored programs that address homelessness, mental health, prenatal, adolescent, adult, and senior needs, Felton Institute provides services in San Francisco, Alameda, San Mateo, Marin, and Monterey counties.
 Felton’s social services and programs utilize the latest scientific research, combining cultural sensitivity, deep respect for client and staff, and a commitment to social justice.